ufs-community/ufs-srweather-app/docs/UsersGuide/source/InputOutputFiles.rst

 Pre-processing (UFS_UTILS)
 ---------------------------
-When a user generates the regional workflow, as described in :numref:`Step %s <GenerateWorkflowC>` of the Quick Start Guide, the workflow generation script links the input data for the pre-processing utilities to the experiment directory.
+When a user generates the regional workflow, as described in :numref:`Section %s <GenerateWorkflow>`, the workflow generation script links the input data for the pre-processing utilities to the experiment directory.
 The pre-processing utilities use many different datasets to create grids and to generate model input datasets from the external model files.
-A detailed description of the input files for the pre-processing utilities can be found in the `UFS_UTILS Documentation <https://noaa-emcufs-utils.readthedocs.io/en/latest/>`__.
+A detailed description of the input files for the pre-processing utilities can be found in the `UFS_UTILS Documentation <https://noaa-emcufs-utils.readthedocs.io/en/ufs_utils_1_7_0/>`__.

 ..
    COMMENT: Update link!
 (UFS_UTILS)